Innovation and thinking outside the box are essential to great content marketing, but there’s no need to reinvent the wheel every time.

 A big budget doesn’t compensate for a lack of connection with your customers.
 Always focus first on how you can resonate with your audience (hint: content marketing is the way to do it), then direct your resources to a strategy that can accomplish that goal.

 You can read more about Rena’s content marketing strategy for Capgemini in the book Mean People Suck.

-Cleveland Clinic is dedicated to its core value of putting “Patients First.”
-The clinic wanted every one of its 40,000 employees (who it calls “caregivers”) to fully embrace this value, and so its in-house media production team and Patient Experience office created a video entitled “Empathy: The Human Connection to Patient Care.”
+Cleveland Clinic is dedicated to its core value: Patients First.
+The clinic wanted every one of its 40,000 employees (who it calls “caregivers”) to fully embrace and embody this value in their work.

 The Cleveland Clinic blog is a great example of why knowing your audience and their needs is critical to content marketing success.
 The blog now generates enough income to cover the costs of their content production and to support the brand’s mission of providing top-quality care and education.